afrut/learn-gcp/notes.md

 - Blended data sources combine data from multiple sources in the same visualization.

 ### Pub/Sub
-- At least once delivery guarantee.
+- Typically used as the first service to ingest high-volume streaming data.
+- **Apache Kafka** is an open-source alternative to this service.
+- A **topic** is an append-only log that producers can publish to and consumers can subscribe to.
+- **At least once** delivery guarantee.
+Data will be delivered to at least one consumer in every subscription to a topic.
+- Keeps data for 7 days by default.
+This retention period can be changed.
+- Once a consumer for each subscription to a topic has acknowledged receipt of a message, the message will be deleted from storage.
 - Can deliver data out of order and can deliver duplicates.
 Use in conjunction with Dataflow if you need data to be in order and to deduplicate.
-- subscription/num_undelivered_messages is a metric that indicates how well subscribers are keeping up with data being ingested.
+- **subscription/num_undelivered_messages** is a metric that indicates how well subscribers are keeping up with data being ingested.
 - Define a schema during topic creation to ensure  to ensure messages are written with a standard structure.
 - Supports Protocol Buffer (ProtoBuf) and Avro formats for schema definition.
 - **Thrift** is an alternative to ProtoBuf.
 - **Parquet** is an open-source column-oriented format used in Hadoop systems.
-- A **topic** is an append-only log that producers can publish to and consumers can subscribe to.

 ### Resource Manager
 - Resources in an organization can be restricted to certain locations by setting a Resource Location Restriction policy.